 Plus 6 New Deaths

-MOHAVE COUNTY, AZ (February 15, 2021) — The Mohave County Health Department (MCDPH) Nursing staff has been notified of 106 new confirmed COVID-19 cases reported since Friday noon.
+MOHAVE COUNTY, AZ (January 25, 2021) — The Mohave County Health Department (MCDPH) Nursing staff has been notified of 371 new confirmed COVID-19 cases reported since Friday noon.
 There are also 6 new deaths reported during this period of time.

 IMPORTANT NOTE: The Mohave County Department of Public Health staff review case information for accuracy and completeness.
 There are a number of reasons for the adjustments, including the removal of cases that did not have a permanent address in Mohave County, reconciliation of cases reported twice or not originally reported, and removal of probable cases.

 *Free Ongoing COVID-19 Testing – Appointments Required

 Embry Health offers three free COVID-19 Drive-Thru PCR Testing Sites in Mohave County.
 Results will be received within 36-72 hours.

 If you are interested in getting tested please visit https://embrywomenshealth.com/testing-blitz/ to schedule an appointment for the nearest site.
 Locations listed below.

 1977 W Acoma Blvd., Lake Havasu City, AZ 86403

 Mohave Community College – Bullhead City

 Steps you can take to prevent the spread of COVID-19 include: